 Also, it is best to talk to professors in person.
 If that's not possible, talking on the phone is much better than over e-mail.
-By no means should you text message or facebook message a professor.
+By no means should you contact your professor through text or social media messaging.

 As soon as a recommender has agreed to write for you, provide him/her with the following:

 - A draft of your Statement of Purpose -- this will give him/her your research interests and goals, and if it's not done, s/he might be able to help you with it.